postcss/postcss/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="http://postcss.github.io/postcss/logo.svg">

-PostCSS is a tool for transforming CSS with JS plugins.
+PostCSS is a tool for transforming styles with JS plugins.
 These plugins can support variables and mixins, transpile future CSS syntax, inline images, and more.